Ashley Bowen

 Ashley Bowen (1728–1813) was the first American sailor to write an autobiography.
 Although Bowen's career as a sailor was not particularly remarkable, his writings are of great value in understanding the life of an average sailor at that time.
 Bowen was a sailor from the age of 13 to the age of 35.

 Youth

 Ashley Bowen was born on January 8, 1728.
 He grew up in the town of Marblehead, Massachusetts, until going to sea at age eleven.
-Bowen's mother died when he was twelve, and he suffered personal turmoil when his father re-married soon after.
+Bowen's mother died when he was twelve, and he suffered personal turmoil when his father remarried soon after.
 At the age of "13 year and three month" Bowen was apprenticed to Captain Peter Hall of Boston.

 Seafaring years

 Bowen went to sea as a living from the age of 13 on, suffering cruelly under the harsh beatings of his master.
 Although repeated escape attempts failed, Bowen was finally able to escape Hall at the age of 17.
 Finally away from his master, Bowen spent the next eighteen years in the employment of several organizations, including the Royal Navy and British traders.
 During this time, Bowen made money transporting cargo, serving in the British navy, and trading goods.
 Bowen was also held prisoner during the Seven Years' War by the French.